OfficialAJSmith/starter-blog/content/blog/2019-06-11-working-with-wordpress.md

 ```
 Be sure to add this to your fstab config to load it in the even you need to restart or your compute engine. below is the command and information to paste into the fstab config.
 ```
+#command to open fstab.conf

 sudo nano /etc/fstab

-#paste this in the fstab file and save it.
+#Paste this in the fstab file and save it.

 /swapfile swap swap defaults 0 0
 ```
 ###Web Server (Lamp)